kshulgina/codetta/README.md

 ### Bonus: downloading nucleotide sequences from GenBank

-We have also provided a simple program for downloading FASTA files from GenBank for either assembly accessions or single nucleotide database accessions.
+We have also provided a simple program for downloading FASTA files from GenBank by specifying either a genome assembly accession or a single nucleotide database accession.

 - `codetta_download`: Download a genome assembly or nucleotide sequence from GenBank